Ken Read

 2010 - International Ski Racing Hall of Fame

-Did You Know: Ken Read was the first Canadian/North American male to win a World Cup downhill; the Val d'Isere, France win also put Ken in the record books as the youngest male to ever win a World Cup downhill.
-He won five more World Cup titles, including the Hahnenkamm (Kitzbühel) and Lauberhorn (Wengen) in 1980.
-Ken was a member of two Canadian Olympic Winter Games Teams: 1976 (Innsbruck), and 1980 (Lake Placid).
+Did You Know: Ken Read was the first Canadian male to win a World Cup in sport, as well as the first Canadian/North American male to win a World Cup downhill in Val d'Isere, France on December 7, 1975. win also put Ken in the record books as the third youngest male to ever win a World Cup downhill.
+He won five more World Cup titles, including the three alpine ski racing classics: the Hahnenkamm (Kitzbühel) and Lauberhorn (Wengen) and Arlberg-Kandahar (Chamonix).
+Ken was a member of two Canadian Olympic Winter Games Teams: 1976 (Innsbruck), and 1980 (Lake Placid) and served as Chef de Mission for the Canadian Olympic Team to Barcelona (1992).